DAGSM: Disentangled Avatar Generation with GS-enhanced Mesh: Method

 where $x_A, x_B, x_C$ denote the world coordinates of the triangle's three vertices, $\vec{n}$ is the unit normal vector of this triangle, and scaling factor $k$ is calculated as the ratio of a triangle's current area to its original area.
 Note that the GS deforms with SMPL-X mesh's deformation in animation.

-Different from~\cite{qian2024gaussianavatars}, we utilize two UV feature maps $(\mathcal{U}_c, \mathcal{U}_{\alpha})$ to store the RGB color\footnote{The color channel number of the 2DGS is 3 (i.e. RGB values and no view-dependent effect).} and opacity information of the 2DGS to facilitate later editing (Fig.~\ref{fig_app_logo}).
+Different from~\cite{qian2024gaussianavatars}, we utilize two UV feature maps $(\mathcal{U}_c, \mathcal{U}_{\alpha})$ to store the RGB color and opacity information of the 2DGS to facilitate later editing (Fig.~\ref{fig_app_logo}).
 During rendering, the color and opacity information is sampled from the UV maps according to UV mapping and the barycentric coordinates ($\lambda_1, \lambda_2$).

 Note that geometry attributes belonging to GS (i.e. $\lambda_1, \lambda_2, z$, orientation $\bm{r}$, and scale $\bm{s}$) are optimizable.
 In contrast, $\bm{x}_A, \bm{x}_B, \bm{x}_C$, orientations of the local coordinate's axes $\bm{R}$, normal vector $\vec{\bm{n}}$, and scaling scalar $k$ are calculated according to the transformed mesh vertices.